skyiron/web/packages/design-system/docs/components/OcSelect/OcSelect.md

 ### Messages

-There are three different types of messages that can be displayed: `description-message`, `warning-message`, and `error-message`.
+There are two different types of messages that can be displayed: `description-message` and `error-message`.

 ::: livecode